FAQ

 > Slovenia: In Slovenia, winter tires are mandatory between November 15 and March 15 and in winter road conditions.
 The tread of the tires must be at least 3 millimeters deep.

-What new traffic rules apply since 2021?
+What new traffic regulations apply in Switzerland?

 Arriow FAQ